edge-servers/immunity-radius/docs/source/developer/freeradius.rst

 ------------------------------

-You can further customize your freeradius configuration and exploit the many features of freeradius but you will need to test how your configuration plays with *openwisp-radius*.
+You can further customize your freeradius configuration and exploit the many features of freeradius but you will need to test how your configuration plays with *immunity-radius*.